vlm-run/vlmrun-hub/README.md

 ## 💡 Motivation

-While foundation vision models like OpenAI’s [GPT-4o](https://openai.com/index/hello-gpt-4o/) and Anthropic’s [Claude Vision](https://www.anthropic.com/claude) offer impressive capabilities such as question answering over visual inputs (i.e., "chat with images"), they often fall short in practical software workflows.
-Chat-based interfaces excel in exploratory tasks but are not ideal for automation or integration into existing systems, where developers need **strongly-typed**, **validated outputs** for seamless functionality.
+While vision models like OpenAI’s [GPT-4o](https://openai.com/index/hello-gpt-4o/) and Anthropic’s [Claude Vision](https://www.anthropic.com/claude) excel in exploratory tasks like "chat with images," they often lack practicality for automation and integration, where **strongly-typed**, **validated outputs** are crucial.

-**Structured Outputs API** (popularized by [GPT-4](https://openai.com/index/introducing-structured-outputs-in-the-api/), [Gemini](https://ai.google.dev/gemini-api/docs/structured-output)) is built on exactly this insight - instead of free-form text outputs, LLMs can be constrained to return data in precise, strongly-typed formats that are immediately usable in production systems.
-By defining strict JSON schemas, developers can ensure that model outputs conform to expected types and structures, eliminating the need for complex parsing and validation logic.

-The schemas defined can be arbitrarily nested, and can include lists, dictionaries, and other complex types that can richly capture the information contained in the input.
-This enables seamless integration with existing type systems and data models in your codebase, while maintaining the full analytical and reasoning capabilities of the underlying model.
+The **Structured Outputs API** (popularized by [GPT-4o](https://openai.com/index/introducing-structured-outputs-in-the-api/), [Gemini](https://ai.google.dev/gemini-api/docs/structured-output)) addresses this by constraining LLMs to return data in precise, strongly-typed formats such as Pydantic models.
+This eliminates complex parsing and validation, ensuring outputs conform to expected types and structures.
+These schemas can be nested and include complex types like lists and dictionaries, enabling seamless integration with existing systems while leveraging the full capabilities of the model.

 ### Why use this repo / pre-defined Pydantic schemas?